guilatrova/latrovacommits-articles/posts/2021/2021-05-29-python-async/post.en-us.md

 If you're demanding like me, you probably are still unhappy with a shady sleep commmand behind an API.

-That's why we're going to use a real database now with a real query.
+That's why we're about to use a real database with a real query.
 It was tricky to make the database/query intentionally slow (e.g. poor indexes, duplicated data, terrible joins), but the point is still valid to simulate and compare sync and async code.

 ### 🇧🇷 Set up the database

-Let's set up the slow database with terrible queries.

-This script will add lots of repeated data about all Brazil cities.
+This script will add lots of repeated data about all cities of Brazil.
 You might want to get some coffee while the script runs.
+Let's do this!

 ```bash
 cd database/pgsql